chengyong-chen/Giscake/README.md

  - if I can write something in one line I won't use two(except for some *if else* statement, I like one *if* for one condition).

 The mian difference between this library and the others, like Leaflet, Giscake mainly focuses on handling **vector data, big data and styling**.
-Giscake can load single page vector map, which is relatively size small, when a map is very big, usually it is loaded through either vector tiles or image tiles.
-Giscake handles vector data through pbf(Protocol buffer Binary Format) file, which make the data size much smaller, being loaded faster.
+Giscake can load single page vector map, which is relatively size small, when a map is very big, it can be pieced into small vector or image tiles.
+Giscake handles vector data through pbf(Protocol buffer Binary) format, which make the data size much smaller, being loaded faster.

 There is a desktop application called **Diwatu Mapper**, which is a free GIS and map designing software, written in c++ by myself.
 Using Diwatu Mapper you can designe a map, and export to Giscake.
 You can import almost any format of maps into Diwatu Mapper, export to Giscake after finishing your design.